Entering the race

 A. If you entered online you will receive a confirmation email shortly afterwards.
 If this did not happen please contact us.

 Q. What will I receive before the race?

 A. All runners who have been accepted into the race will be sent a race pack by post which will include important race information, race number and timing chip.
-This will arrive 2-3 weeks before the race.
+This will arrive around 1-2 weeks before the race.

 Q. I have entered but am unable to take part, can I get a refund or give my place to a friend?

 A. You are entitled to a refund within the first two weeks of signing up (the cooling off period).
 After this time, we are unable to give refunds or defer entries until next year’s race.
-You can transfer your place to a friend up until Tuesday 15th August.
+You can transfer your place to a friend up until midnight on Monday 12th August.
 There is a £5.80 administration charge for this service which needs to be arranged through the online Active system.
 CLICK HERE for information on how to transfer.